LocalChat-SE/LocalChatServer/README.md

 ```
 You should now be able to send requests to the server running locally on your computer.
 http://localhost:8888
-If you drop the url into a browser, it should say 'Not Found.'
-But that's fine, we'll be sending requests instead.
+If you drop the url into a browser, it will format the entire database into tables in your browser.
+This is to make debugging easy!

 ### MySQL Local Setup
 1. Download and install MySQL community edition, set it up as a dev machine.